Tony118g/captured/README.md

 * [Font Awesome](https://fontawesome.com/)
     * Used to add icons to the site.
 * [Google Fonts](https://fonts.google.com/)
     * Used to add custom fonts to the site.

+## Testing
+In order to ensure the site meets the required standards, extensive testing has been done including code validation, manual tests, and automated tests.
+Click [here](TESTING.md) for more information on the testing that has been done.

 ## Deployment and Development
 * The project was developed using [Gitpod](https://www.gitpod.io/#get-started) to create the code and overall file structure.